magoldsm/ATMega16-32U4-Bare-Metal/README.md

 ATtiny
 =======

-This repo contains a set of "cores" which adds support for some members of the Atmel AVR ATtiny family of microcontroller to the Arduino IDE.
+This repo contains a set of "cores" which adds support for some members of the Atmel AVR ATMega16/32U4 family of microcontroller to the Arduino IDE.

 The following micro controllers are supported:

-- ATtiny 25 (8 pin)
-- ATtiny 45 (8 pin)
-- ATtiny 85 (8 pin)
-- ATtiny 24 (14 pin)
-- ATtiny 44 (14 pin)
-- ATtiny 84 (14 pin)
+- ATmega16U4
+- ATmega32U4

 Installation and usage
 ----------------------